As the COVID-19 pandemic continues, small businesses continue to find new ways forward to meet the challenges of uncertain times.

 Because there’s no fixed structures or loose soil everywhere, our gardens can be easily arranged to suit the requirements of each space, and are completely removable when required.

-Restaurants can wow diners with dishes featuring the unparalleled flavour, texture and aromas of super-fresh, locally-grown produce.
+Restaurants and community members can wow diners and friends with dishes featuring the unparalleled flavour, texture and aromas of super-fresh, locally-grown produce.

 TOPSOIL uses ZERO chemical fertilizers, pesticides, herbicides and fungicides, ensuring the highest quality produce.